 - Do a fun activity with your family every week for a year.

-- Take a self portrait picture every week for a year.
+- Take a self portrait every week for a year.

 - Organize, decorate, or spruce up some area in your home every week for a year.

-Of course, pretty much anything you want to accomplish in the next year can be turned into a daily or weekly challenge.
-Here are a few tips to give yourself the best chance at success:
+Almost anything you may want to accomplish in the next year can be turned into a daily, weekly, or 30 day challenge.
+If you do decide to take on such a challenge instead of a New Year’s resolution, here are a few extra tips that will give you the best chance of succeeding: